 Zinmar believes in the power of visual storytelling to inspire a new generation to work together and build a better tomorrow.

 Zinmar holds a BA in Business and Marketing Communications from the University of Greenwich.

 We are grateful for our instructors who have generously given of their time, energy and expertise to developing the citizen leaders of Myanmar.

 Aung Zayar Lwin

-Aung Zayar Lwin is the founder and CEO of InyaLand Co., Ltd. which provides Business Technology & ICT Consulting, Distribution and System Integration Solutions in Myanmar.
+Aung Zayar Lwin is the founder and CEO of InyaLand Co., Ltd. which provides innovative business technology consulting and distribution and system integration solutions in Myanmar.
 He is also a learning technology consultant for Ashford University, headquartered in San Diego, California.
-He brings more than 10 years of finance and technology leadership experience in the United States.
+He brings more than 10 years of finance and technology leadership experience from working in the United States.

-He holds a Master's of Business Administration with concentrations in Information and Technology Management and Finance from Alliant International University.
-He graduated from the EDUCAUSE Learning Technology Leadership program at University of California San Diego's Rady School of Management.
+He holds a MA of Business Administration with concentrations in Information and Technology Management and Finance from Alliant International University.
+He graduated from the EDUCAUSE Learning Technology Leadership program at University of California San Diego Rady School of Management.

 Heatherly Bucher is a co-founder of YangonBakehouse, a social enterprise dedicated to creating job opportunities, skills development and fair wages for disadvantaged women.
 At the Bakehouse, Ms. Bucher keeps the team focused on sustainable business practices, but also brings twenty-years of experience as a baker to the effort.